bbatsov/metaredux/_posts/2024-02-15-cider-community-impact.md

 - OpenCollective
 ---

+> Alone we can do so little; together we can do so much.
+>
+> -- Helen Keller

 I've started [CIDER's OpenCollective](https://opencollective.com/cider) some 7-8
 years ago and over the course of time it became of the main donation channels for the project.
 In good years it would raise somewhere between $10,000 and